barotto/IBMulator/BUILD_LINUX.md

 * SDL 2.0.8+
 * RmlUi (see notes below)
 * GLEW
-* libarchive (optional)
 * libsamplerate (optional)
 * libasound (optional)
-* zlib (optional)

-Without libarchive you'll not be able to use zipped ROM sets.

 Without libsamplerate the PC Speaker will not emit any sound and other audio sources will not be played unless they are at the same rate as the mixer.

 Without libasound there'll be no MIDI output support.

-Without zlib the ZMBV compressed video capture format will not work.

 ## General instructions